plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 image: /uploads/is-google-analytics-illegal.png
 image-alt: Is Google Analytics illegal?
 ---
+Is Google Analytics illegal?
+Yes, say the Austrian, French, Italian and Danish Data Protection Authorities.
+Read more in the post below.

 Plausible Analytics is incorporated, built and hosted in the EU with all visitor data exclusively processed on servers and cloud infrastructure owned and operated by European providers.
 If Google Analytics no longer allows you to fulfill the legal requirements that apply to you, do check us out.

 1. Ordered list
 {:toc}

-## Google Analytics is illegal say Austrian, French and Italian DPAs
+## Google Analytics is illegal say Austrian, French, Italian and Danish DPAs

 The Austrian Data Protection Authority has decided that the use of Google Analytics [violates the GDPR](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) as it is "subject to surveillance by U.S. intelligence services and can be ordered to disclose data of European citizens to them".